That dollar amount reflects a 19.5% expansion from 2018 when shipments for the Middle East aggregation totaled $1.297 trillion.

-From 2020 to 2021, the value of exports from Middle Eastern countries accelerated by 19.5% partly due to higher petroleum prices.
+From 2021 to 2022, the value of products exported from Middle Eastern countries increased by 9.6% propelled partly by higher petroleum prices.

-To put those metrics into context, consider that Mideast exports represent an estimated 5.5% by value of total global exports during 2021.
-That percentage falls below the 6.4% in 2017 and 5.8% in 2020.
-Over time, that slide reflects the shrinking proportionate value of exports shipped from the Middle East.
+To further put those metrics into context, consider that Mideast exports represent an estimated 6.3% by value of total global exports during 2022.
+That percentage falls below 6.7% for 2018 and 6.4% in 2021.
+Over time, those slides reflect the smaller proportionate value of exports shipped from the Middle East.

 Top Middle Eastern Export Countries